 - 1. Purpose.
-This chapter outlines policy, procedures, reason codes, and mandatory remarks for personnel reporting. - 2.
+This Chapter outlines policy, procedures, reason codes, and mandatory remarks for personnel reporting. - 2.
 Policy.
 A personnel-level (P-level) is based on the unit's ability to provide deployable, military occupational specialty (MOS) qualified personnel and DoD civilians to accomplish its missions.
 Contractors are not considered when determining P-levels.
 It is one of the four measured areas that are factors in determining a unit's C- and/or A-level.
 Reportable personnel will be accounted for by only one organization at a time.
 P-levels may also be used as part of the validation for standards being assessed as resourced in an organization's METs. - 3.
 Scope.
-This section applies to Marine Corps readiness reporting units which report resources, not installations or MARFORs.
+This section applies to Marine Corps readiness reporting units which report a C or A-level, not installations or MARFORs.
+Installations and MARFORs may include personnel readiness as resource standards within their MET assessments as needed.
 Intermediate level commands will provide a subjective assessment of personnel resource level based upon the resource levels of subordinate units. - 4.
 Reporting Requirements.
-Personnel information should be consolidated by the G-1/S-1 and provided to the authorized agent or point of contact assembling the readiness report in DRRS-MC on behalf of the commanding officer (CO). - a.
-P-Level.
-The P-level is based on the lower percentage of the personnel strength and MOS fill (MOSFL) calculations.
+Personnel information should be consolidated by the G-1/S-1 and provided to the authorized agent or point of contact assembling the readiness report in DRRS-MC on behalf of the commanding officer (CO). - a. $\underline{\text{P-Level}}$ .
+The P-level is based on the lower percentage of the personnel strength or Critical MOS calculations.
 Figure 2-1 depicts the formulas for calculating these percentages.
-Task organized units and units detaching personnel to task organized units will comply with paragraph 5 of this chapter when calculating personnel percentages.
+Task organized units and units detaching personnel to task organized units will comply with paragraph 5 of this Chapter when calculating personnel percentages.
 Table 2-1 depicts how the percentages determine the P-level.
-The P-level will be calculated as of the time of the report and will not be a future projection.
-P-levels that are not 1 require a reason code and mandatory remarks in the personnel resource area per paragraphs 7 and 8 of this chapter.
-On rare occasion, only PP&O POR may direct an organization to report its personnel level as a P-6 not measured.
+The P-level will be calculated on the present state (see glossary for definition) of the unit and will not be a future projection.
+P-levels that are not 1 require a reason code and mandatory remarks in the personnel resource area per paragraphs 7 and 8 of this Chapter.
+On rare occasion, only PP&O (POR) may direct an organization to report its personnel level as a P-6 not measured.